Why were North East regional parties not invited for PM meet asks Debburman

 The reason for the exclusion is not clear, but it could be the criteria set by the Centre, as per which invitation has only been sent to political parties with five or more MPs.

-However the RJD too was not invited for the meeting.
+However, the RJD too was not invited for the meeting.
 The RJD is the largest party in Bihar and has 5 MPs in Parliament.
 We have not been invited for the meeting on the India-China stand off.
 We want the Centre to clarify on the same, RJD leader, Tejashwi Yadav said